abinit/abinit/doc/tutorial/eph4mob.md

 ## Formalism

 Before starting, it is worth summarizing the most important equations implemented in the code.
-For a more complete description of the ABINIT implementation, please consult [[cite:Brunin2020]].
+For a more detailed description of the ABINIT implementation, please consult [[cite:Brunin2020]].

 If what follows, we will be working within the self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].